- Debt Help

 How have you been at chipping away at your debt?
 If you haven’t been doing as well as you’d like, now’s the time to identify where those gaps are and find a way to fix them.
-And remember, if you need help to tackle your debt, give us a call!
-One of our experienced, unbiased counsellors can assess your financial situation and walk you through your debt repayment options ― including the federally-legislated Orderly Payment of Debts (OPD) program.
+And remember, if you need help to tackle your debt, contact us!
+One of our experienced, unbiased counsellors can assess your financial situation and walk you through your debt repayment options―including the federally-legislated Orderly Payment of Debts (OPD) program.

 If you had to pay for an emergency today, could you do it?
 Don’t underestimate the importance of a good emergency fund!
 While the dream is to always have six months of savings in there, that’s not always obtainable.
 Start by having at least 90 days of savings to cover any emergency that pops up.

-And lastly, remember ― it’s okay to ask for help!
+And lastly, remember―it’s okay to ask for help!
 Whether you’d like to look at your debt repayment options or simply want to talk to someone about your budget and financial goals, our counsellors are here for you.
-Give us a call at 1-888-294-0076 or send an email to email@example.com to make an appointment.
+Contact us to make an appointment.
 Together, we can get your financial health back on track!

 Sign up for our newsletter